Kannamma Cooks

 3. Soak half a lime size tamarind in one cup of water for 20 minutes.
 Once the tamarind has been soaked, squeeze it between the fingers to release all the juices.
 Strain the juice.
 Set aside.

 4. Once the onions are soft add in the spice powders and tamarind juice.
-Now let the tamarind mixture simmer for 15 minutes in medium flame.
+Now let the tamarind mixture simmer for 5 minutes on medium flame.
 Simmering helps in cooking the masala powders and the onions.

 5. In the mean time dry roast fresh shredded coconut until lightly brown.
 Grind it with 1/2 cup of water to a smooth paste.
 Set aside.